What Is High Res Audio? Is It A Hoax?!

 The term “hi-res” is not only seen on headphones, portable amplifiers, and other audio gear but is also used to describe certain types of audio recordings.
 Most of the time, when you download a song from iTunes or Amazon Music – it will be in MP3 format.

 MP3s are technically lo-res recordings, but you probably want to know what sets them apart from other audio files.

 The Digital to Analog Conversion Process

 Before you can listen to your digital download, it has to be converted into an analog signal that your headphones or speakers will recognize.
 While some people prefer digital vs. analog recordings – most hi-res files are in digital form.

-As we briefly mentioned above, MP3s are considered to be low resolution files.
+As we briefly mentioned above, MP3s are considered to be low-resolution files.
 This is mostly because they’re compressed into a smaller size in order to save storage space.
 When you compress a file, it decreases in size.
-Some of the size that’s lost during the compression process can contribute to a loss in detail when you play it back.
+Some of the sizes that’s lost during the compression process can contribute to a loss in detail when you play it back.

 When it comes to saving a ton of storage space, MP3s are a godsend.
 The loss in quality (and if it really matters) will always be debated.
 This is why some people make the argument that even though some detail is lost during the process, you still might not notice a dramatic decrease in sound quality.

 Now that you have some basic background information, it’ll be helpful to know the difference between the 2 main audio formats listed below: